 - A Member in Discernment with Lay Ministerial Standing (MID-LMS) is extended to individuals who are engaged in the United Church of Christ’s formal program for individuals like yourself considering a call to ordained ministry.
 In addition to the program of formation prescribed for the Member in Discernment (MID) process, Lay Ministerial Standing is conferred as a time-limited lay ministry within the MID’s home context while the MID progresses toward ordination.
 While holding MID-LMS, the individual is accountable to the UCC Ministerial Code, including processes of oversight and accountability.
 MID-LMS is not automatically extended to all MIDs, so discuss this possibility with COM-A if you’d like to explore it further.

 - A Conference license is authorized by the Northern California Nevada Conference to laypersons performing specific duties in a designated local church or within that Association, mainly preaching and conducting services of worship for a designated time.
 Licensed ministry is frequently authorized, for example, when a local church needs pastoral and sacramental leadership but an ordained minister is not available.
 The Conference, in consultation with the local church requesting a person’s licensure, determines the specific duties and length of time for which the license is granted.
 A license is not transferable and must be renewed annually.

 If you feel ready to begin a process of exploring authorized ministry, you should begin the process of requesting status as a Member In Discernment.
-Click here to learn how to request status as a Member in Discernment from the resources for Section A of our Committee on Ministry, which will be your discernment parter.
-Or you may contact Elane Johnson directly on email or by phoning (510) 247-8990 as the staff liaison between Section A and discerners.
+Click here to learn how to request status as a Member in Discernment from the resources for Section A of our Committee on Ministry, which will be your discernment partner.
+Or you may reach the Conference Office by email, or reach us by phone at (510) 247-8990.